mlavi/hugo/static/slides/devops-demystified.md

  - A Definition and Cultural Rendering of DevOps
      - A Brief History of DevOps
-     - DevOps Impact on Organizations
+     - DevOps Success and Challenges
  - The Journey to DevOps
      - Agile Infrastructure in the Cloud
      - Infrastructure as Code